Leams-UERJ-apps/Chemometrics-Web-Apps_part_01-Data-Handling/README.md

 It is necessary to have the R and RStudio previously installed in your computer.

 ### Packages and Dependencies Installation
-- Search the GitHub directory for the .R file contaning the packages for the required app (the names of the files for dependencies and the app itself should be similar)
+- Search the GitHub directory for the .R file contaning the packages for the required app (the names of the files for dependencies and the app itself should be similar).
+For Data_Handling_app this file is called Data_handling_Packages.R

    > - Open the file
    > - Righ-Click the "raw" option